noelwelsh/noelwelsh.com/content/posts/2023-06-03-fp-is-based.md

   }
 ```

-Let's first look at the case for `Empty`.
+we'll first look at the case for `Empty`.
 Remember we can consider it independently of the `Pair` case.
 So we simply need to ask ourselves "what is the `sum` of the empty list?"
 Zero is the only sensible answer here.

 ```scala
 def sum(list: List[Int]): Int =